 The Gilbert W. Beebe symposium was established by the Board on Radiation Effects Research (a predecessor of the Nuclear and Radiation Studies Board) in 2002 to honor the scientific achievements of the late Dr. Gilbert W. Beebe (National Cancer Institute), who was one of the designers and key implementers of the epidemiology studies of Japanese atomic bomb survivors and co-founder of the Medical Follow-up Agency.
 The symposium is used to promote discussions among scientists, federal staff, and other interested parties concerned with radiation health effects.

-The ten symposia that have been held to date have addressed a wide range of topics related to radiation and health:
+The eleven symposia that have been held to date have addressed a wide range of topics related to radiation and health:

 - Scientific Highlights of RERF Studies and Chernobyl Studies (2002)